 Saffron in Morocco

-Ask any visitor what is the most captivating thing about Morocco, they will definitely talk about the vibrant colours of this beautiful African country.
+Ask any visitor what is the most captivating thing about Morocco and they will definitely talk about the vibrant colours of this beautiful African country.
 The Moroccan culture has always shown a profound inclination towards the use of bright colours in their clothes, utensils, art and craft, and home décor.
-Not only this, when it comes to Moroccan cuisines, most of them are also quite colourful in appearance.
-This is because of the use of flavourful, aromatic, and colourful range of spices found in Morocco.

 In Morocco, saffron is cultivated in a small town known as Taliouine.
-It is located halfway between Taroudannt and Ouarzazate.
-The town is located in the edge of the Sirwa Mountains and you can visit it whenever you want to.
-Visitors are allowed to visit these huge farms, see the picking of the flowers, buy fresh saffron, and learn more in-depth about its history and uses.
+The town is located in the edge of the Sirwa Mountains and you can visit it whenever you want.
+Visitors can visit saffron farms, see the picking of the flowers, buy fresh saffron and learn more in-depth about its history and uses.

 How Saffron is used in Moroccan cooking?

 Saffron is an essential ingredient in Moroccan cuisine, I always have it in my kitchen and try to use it where possible.
-No matter what I’m cooking, a pinch of it is just what my dishes need to get that fragrant flavour and get that extra “it”.
-I love using it in tea, and of course tagines, it’s that special.
+No matter what I’m cooking, a pinch of it is just what my dishes need to get that fragrant flavour and give it that extra touch.
+I love using it in tea and of course tagines, it’s that special.

 For tea: In our Moroccan mint tea, we usually add some threads of Saffron to the tea to make it more flavourful and give it a flowery scent.

 For cooking: while cooking, we might use Saffron in very different ways, either we add it as threads at first, or, fill a glass with hot water, put some Saffron threads in it, and let it sit there for a couple of minutes and then use the water to flavour the dishes.